Main Contents

 Oregon Four Seasons roasted beans are now available at the EZ Orchards Farm Market, situated at 5504 Northeast Hazelgreen Road in Salem.
 There are plans for other retail outlets throughout the Willamette Valley and beyond.
 Customers who want to buy directly from Four Seasons Oregon can do so here.

-World coffee bean prices are rising as supply from key coffee-producing countries falls short, and accessible coffee stocks have plummeted to their lowest levels in years.
+Vietnam’s coffee exports are anticipated to increase shortly, driven by rising demand and recovering prices.
+Global coffee bean prices are climbing due to insufficient supply from major coffee-producing countries and the dwindling of accessible coffee stocks to their lowest levels in years.

 Vietnam’s the beans export market is currently Europe, which accounts for 33.8 percent of overall exports and 58.9% of total exports.
 The EVFTA, in particular, benefits Vietnam’s coffee exports by eliminating the import tax on all unroasted and roasted coffee products entering the market, giving coffee a competitive advantage.